rmrector/script.artwork.beef/src/content/otherdetails/_index.md

 #### Why don't I see new artwork I just submitted to a web service when manually selecting artwork?

-- It may take a few days for new artwork to be available.
+- It may take a day or two for new artwork to be available due to server caching.
 - Artwork Beef caches the previous image results from web services for 72 hours.
+- For fanart.tv, without a _personal_ API key you results could be even older.

-#### Images from web services are added to the library but are not visible.
+#### Artwork from web services are added to the library but are not visible in the GUI.

 Most likely the web service is temporarily/intermittently unavailable.
 Try again later.
 Configuring Artwork Beef to download artwork to your local file system is probably a good idea.
+Certificate errors and HTTP 500 errors are good indications of this.

+#### I receive an error message "Invalid project API key" for a particular web service.

+Could be one of three things, the error message will specify which exactly:

+- Artwork Beef was not [installed correctly]({{< ref "usage/_index.md#installing" >}}).
+- You have entered your own project API key improperly; remove that setting and try again.
+- Or the built-in API keys have been disabled and you will have to sign up for a project key of your own (unlikely).

 #### Manual selection of artwork doesn't show any artwork from one or any web service.

 1. Does it happen for all media items of a particular type?
-    - If there is a message about "Invalid project API key" for a particular web service:
+    - If there is a message about "Invalid project API key" for a particular web service, see the section just above.
-        - Either the built-in API keys have been disabled and you will have to sign up for a project key of your own;
-        - Or you have entered your own project API key improperly and should remove that setting and try again.
     - Or maybe the web service is temporarily unavailable, or your Kodi device's internet connection is broken.
 The Kodi log and Artwork Beef's artwork report may have more details.
     - Otherwise post a reply on the forum thread with a description of the problem, a